 After a point, it must become an open question how managing all these risks and uncertainties (along with many, many more) contributes to the control room operating the system reliably in real time.
 (This leaves aside the very vexed issue of risk management not being the same as safety management, i.e., just because you reduce risk does not mean you have improved safety.)

 b.
 This lack of a stopping rule for failure scenarios to be worried about represents a hazard or is its own failure scenario, when it discourages (further) thinking through and acting on failure scenarios about which more is known and can be done.
 When we asked infrastructure interviewees what were the “nightmares that keep them awake at nights,” they identified not only measurable risks and noncalculable uncertainties with respect to specified failure scenarios but also the fact that the scenarios were part of a limitless set of possibilities for what could go dangerously wrong.

 What does this all add up to?

-Where and when so, the infrastructure’s risk mitigation programs and controls become a priority source of indicators and metrics reflecting how seriously catastrophic failure scenarios are treated by infrastructure managers.
+Where and when both sets of considerations hold, the infrastructure’s risk mitigation programs and controls become a priority source of indicators and metrics reflecting how seriously catastrophic failure scenarios are treated by infrastructure managers.